-I watched as she stood there, this beautiful young woman.
-Long straight blonde hair gently swaying with the evening breeze, just standing there in her black pants and a black petticoat with her purse clutched in her hands down in front of her body…I stood in awe.
+I watched as she stood there, this beautiful, young woman.
+Her long straight blonde hair gently swaying with the evening breeze, just standing there in her black pants and petticoat, with her purse clutched in her hands down in front of her body…I stood in awe.
 Where did this beautiful creature come from?
 She was so perfect, like a figment of my imagination, un-dead, un-bloodied, un-touched.

 Un-like the scene I was standing in the middle of….

 Funny, I’ve never thought of death when a leaf fell to the ground after its colors had faded.
 I always knew in the spring it would be back, a soft tiny brand new leaflet, baby soft green in color ready to grow and show its maturity as it turned into a full-bodied leaf.
-Taking on strong winds that can tear trees down and rains that would polish its color, at times even cupping it to take in its nutrients, and brutal rains, rains that will hit a struggling runner trying to get in their self-appointed miles before becoming completely soaked!
+Taking on strong winds that can tear trees down and rains that would polish its color, at times even cupping it to take in its nutrients.
+I used to wonder what brutal rains that leaf has taken.

-I will now.
+I know now.
 Not that I want to, its been almost 10 years and I still can’t let go of it.

 I was back in the crew room settling in, getting my bunk set up which was always the top of course.
 I’d always hear…”You’re a lightweight, and still a rookie, you won’t ever get the bottom while we all still work here”…the crew room would fill with laughter.
 Ya ya ya..ha ha ha.
 I really didn’t mind the top.
 For some of the guys I worked with were pretty big.
 The last thing I wanted was a 6’3” 220 lb guy falling on top of me at 3 a.m.!